ckeditor/ckeditor5/docs/builds/guides/frameworks/angular.md

 ```

 <info-box>
-	If you cannot set the target higher than the `es5`, then try to set `"buildOptimizer": false` which will produce a bigger, but correct production build.
+	If you cannot set the target higher than `es5`, try to set `"buildOptimizer": false` which will produce a bigger, but correct production build.
 </info-box>

 ## Integration with `ngModel`